deebloo/polyinstant/README.md

 ```

 To trigger a new query simply change the query value. (and likewise for key)
 The change will trigger the same 'gotData' event.
+The query parameter MUST be a string and is parsed before being sent to goinstant.
 ```JS
 data.query = "{'author': 'Robert Kirkman'}"
 ```
-NOTE: the query parameter MUST be a string and is parsed before being sent to goinstant.
+NOTE: look at the goinstant documentation on [filtering](https://developers.goinstant.com/v1/javascript_api/query/filtering.html) to see more details on how to structure your query.